Erik Campbell (Final Destination): Filming

 Directors Zach Lipovsky (left) and Adam Stein (right) asked Richard Harmon to improvise some of his lines, with Stein describing him as an "incredible improviser".

 Because Stein and Lipovsky allowed the film's cast members to rehearse and improvise various scenes before shooting started, to help build chemistry between them, Erik underwent the most changes from the script to the finished movie out of all the characters.
 Stein and Lipovsky have both recognized that Harmon is well-known for his improvisational skills.
 Lipovsky noted that while many actors try to bring comedy into a role when asked to do improv, Harmon does it "from a character space and level" while managing to be "very dramatic but also incredibly hilarious".

-For the scene where Erik discovers that Howard is not his biological father and that his biological father is a man called Jerry Fenbury, the directors asked Harmon to improvise his character's reaction.
-Harmon improvised various reactions, using a different one for each take.
+For the scene where Erik discovers that Howard is not his biological father, but rather Jerry Fenbury, the directors asked Harmon to improvise his character's reaction.
+Harmon ad-libbed various reactions, using a different one for each take.
 One of his reactions ("Oh, God, is that why he always calls me Buckaroo?") could not be used because it caused his fellow castmates to break character and start laughing.
 Harmon clarified that the reaction of the characters to Erik's parentage was meant to indicate that Jerry is "a fucking loser".
 For one take, he decided to go against script directions and used the line "Fuck, mom.
 Fenbury got you too?!" instead.

-The scene at the tattoo parlor involving Erik's nose piercing getting hooked to a chain took five days to shoot and occurred during the second week of filming.
+The scene at the tattoo parlor involves Erik's nose piercing getting hooked to a chain.
+This took five days to shoot and occurred during the second week of filming.
 According to Harmon, the scene did not contain any computer-generated graphics, consisting only of practical effects, including the fire ignited by chemical fluid on the parlor's floor.
 To film the scene, Harmon had wires attached behind him to hold him in place.
 Although the chain that gets tangled in Erik's nose piercing was real, it had a "breakaway weight" to ensure Harmon's safety; if the wires holding him up were to break, so would the chain.
 Harmon performed his own stunts for the scene, with the exception of Erik falling off the chair and into the flames below him.
-Despite the difficulty of the stunts involved, he enjoyed filming the scene, describing it as one of his favorites in the film.
+Despite the difficulty of the stunts, he enjoyed filming the scene, describing it as one of his favorites in the film.